Adoption from Foster Care

 - No. 17: Finding Permanence for Kids: NCFA Recommendations for Immediate Improvement to the Foster Care System

-In honor of National Foster Care month in May, NCFA curates valuable content for adoptive parents and professionals.
-Highlights form 2020 include:
+In honor of National Foster Care Month in May, NCFA curates valuable content for adoptive parents and professionals.
+Highlights from 2020 include:

 Can I Adopt a Baby from Foster Care?

 In May, we recognize National Foster Care Awareness Month.
 In the same breath, we advocate for children in foster care who wait for adoptive families.